What Is Spit for Science?

 Latest News

-• NEW!
-Spit for Science Follow-Up Survey for VCU Juniors & Seniors.
-Are you a junior or a senior at VCU who took part in the Spit for Science Survey last year?
+- NEW!
+Spit for Science Follow-Up Survey for VCU Freshmen & Seniors: Are you a freshman or senior at VCU who took part in the Spit for Science Survey previously?
 If so, check your inbox for a follow-up survey invitation.
-If you complete the survey, you’ll receive a $15 e-gift card as compensation for your time.
-AND, if you provide a saliva DNA sample, you’ll receive additional $20 e-gift card.
-Please contact us at spit4Science@vcu.edu with any questions.
+If you complete the survey, you’ll receive a $20 e-gift card as compensation for your time.